|

 Corporal

 56171.
-19th Battalion Canadian Infantry (Central Ontario
+19th Battalion, Canadian Infantry (Central Ontario

-Regt.).
+Regiment.).
 Died on 9th May 1917.
 Commemorated on Vimy Memorial,

 Pas de Calais, France.
 National Archives of Canada Accession Reference: